"I've found a lump in my breast."

 - A marble-like area under the skin

-- A change in the feel or appearance of the skin on the breast or nipple [inverted, dimpled, puckered, scaly or inflamed (red, warm or swollen)]
+- A change in the appearance of the nipple [inverted, creased, scaly, or reddened)

 What will happen at the appointment?

 - A detailed health history will be taken.